Israel launched Operation Rising Lion, a targeted military operation to roll back the Iranian threat to Israel's very survival.

 I've often said that you don't define peace as the absence of conflict or the absence of war.

-You define it as the ability to defend yourself, and in this case, it's a preventative measure before you are literally the war would be held hostage by a nuclear-armed Iran.
+And in this case, it's a preventative measure before you are literally the world would be held hostage by a nuclear-armed Iran.

-Uh, but yes, it's very consistent with my my ideology and my philosophy, you can no longer have these forever wars.
+But yes, it's very consistent with my ideology and my philosophy.

 At what point does Israel have the right to say enough is enough?

-How many missiles would it take fired into the United States before every American would demand rightly so that we neutralize any country that's involved?
+How many missiles would it take fired into the United States before every American would demand, rightly so, that we neutralize any country that's involved.

-And and we see this unfolding in real time, which means that for those people that worry about quote the quagmire, you know, argument or forever war argument.
+And we see this unfolding in real time, which means that for those people that worry about, quote, the quagmire argument or forever war argument, well, the Israelis already own the skies over all of Iran.

-Now there's uh anyway, if for ambassador Nathan Sales is with us.
+Anyway, Ambassador Nathan Sales is with us.

 He served in the first Trump administration as ambassador at large for counterterrorism, acting under Secretary of State.

-Uh is there anything I'm saying here that you disagree with?
+Is there anything I'm saying here that you disagree with?

-I I think you're you're spot on.
+I think you're spot on.

-Um Iran is a threat, not just to Israel, not even just to the region.
+Iran is a threat, not just to Israel, not even just to the region.

-They're a threat to the United States, and that has to be the guiding star of U.S. policy over the next couple of weeks.
+And that has to be the guiding star of U.S. policy over the next couple of weeks.

-Um and President Trump rightly has said, not signing that.
+And President Trump rightly has said, not signing that.

-Um and good, because our policy should be helped Israel do what it needs to do to finish the job.
+And good, because our policy should be help Israel do what it needs to do to finish the job with a minimum of henpecking and ankle biting from other countries in the West.

-Um it's always been important for Israel to be able to neutralize the threat that Iran poses, but especially so now.
+It's always been important for Israel to be able to neutralize the threat that Iran poses, but especially so now.

 So you can't leave any element of the nuclear program behind because the Iranians are going to take that seed and then grow it into a huge tree if given the opportunity.

-So whether it's through military force or whether it's through tough diplomacy, uh this war needs to end with Iran completely disarmed.
+So whether it's through military force or whether it's through tough diplomacy, this war needs to end with Iran completely disarmed.

 A few bullets are going to be fired into that empty skull of his, and he'll be drinking from the chalice of a cursed death.

-And so I'm not sure if I believe the report that he vetoed a plan to assassinate Iran's supreme supreme leader, uh Israeli airstrikes did target one of Iran's largest oil refineries.
+And so I'm not sure if I believe the report that he vetoed a plan to assassinate Iran's supreme leader.

-I think that was a message that we can take out your entire ability to make money also, not just your nuclear sites, not not not your missile battery systems, which they've gotten about a third of.
+I think that was a message that we can take out your entire ability to make money also, not just your nuclear sites, not your missile battery systems, which they've gotten about a third of.

 And I'm not willing to take that risk for our children and grandchildren.